 Recent research at BGS has analysed and modelled the relationship between climate and shrink-swell behaviour in order to increase understanding of the potential consequences of changes in precipitation and temperature on ground movement in the south-east of England during the coming century.

 Analysis of historical climate data and comparison with subsidence claims data demonstrated the relatively close relationship of subsidence with two years' previous precipitation.
 A direct relationship with temperature has also been identified.
-To model a projection for susceptibility of south-east England to future climate change, forecast climate data were used and combined with BGS's national shrink-swell GeoSure geohazard dataset.
+To model a projection for susceptibility of south-east England to future climate change, forecast climate data were used and combined with BGS's national shrink-swell BGS GeoSure geohazard dataset.

 Preliminary results demonstrate the most noticeable increases in subsidence susceptibility are within the areas underlain by the London Clay Formation, with other clay-rich formations also being identified, including glacial till.